 Revised: June 13, 2020

 Published online: August 28, 2020

-To identify previously undiagnosed HCV carriers among high risk emergency room attendees and link them to care for anti-viral treatment.
+A single center prospective study, aimed at identifying undiagnosed HCV carriers among high risk emergency room attendees and linking them to anti-viral treatment.

-Five hundred and forty-one participants had at least one risk factor and were tested for HCV.
-Eighty four percent of all study participants had only one risk factor.
-Eighty five percent of participants underwent OraQuick® testing, 34% were tested for serum anti-HCV antibodies, and 25% had both tests.
-3.1% of patients (17/541) had a positive result, compared to local population incidence of 1.96%.
-Of these, 82% were people who inject drugs (current or former), and 64% served time in prison.
-One patient had a negative HCV-RNA, and two patients died from non-HCV related reasons.
-On review of past medical records, 12 patients were found to have been previously diagnosed with HCV but were unaware of their carrier state.
-At 1-year follow-up none of the remaining 14 patients had completed HCV-RNA testing, visited a hepatology clinic or received anti-viral treatment.
+Five hundred and forty-one participants were tested for HCV.
+Eighty five percent of participants underwent saliva testing, 34% were tested for serum antibodies, and 25% had both tests.
+17 patients (3.1%) had a positive result, compared to local population incidence of 1.96%.
+Eighty two percent of patients with positive HCV were people who inject drugs, and 64% served time in prison.
+Twelve patients were found to have been previously diagnosed with HCV but were unaware of the diagnosis.
+At 1-year follow-up, only one patient completed HCV-RNA testing and was found negative.
+None of the remaining patients completed the recommended testing, visited a hepatology clinic or received anti-viral treatment.

 Targeted high-risk screening in the emergency department identified undiagnosed and untreated HCV carriers, but did not improve treatment rates.

 This study suggests that in order to achieve viral elimination, other avenues need to be explored to find a framework that will enable treatment completion for this population.